microsoft/SfMC-Tools/README2.md

 # Welcome to Support for Mission Critical (SfMC)

-This repository is an open source project to share SfMC persistant scripts and content to support our workloads and processes.
+This repository is an open-source project to share SfMC persistent scripts and content to support our workloads and processes.
 Most of the content is tailored for SfMC customers but maybe helpful for everyone.

 ## Navigation
-The repository is structureed by technology and the content type.
+The repository is structured by technology and the content type.
 ![SfMC GitHub Structure](./GitHubStructure.png "SfMC GitHub Structure")

 ## Support

-Please contact your designated Customer Engineer for any issues with content withen this repository and we will work on correcting and updatign the content as need.
+Please contact your designated Customer Engineer for any issues with content within this repository and we will work on correcting and updating the content as needed.
 We welcome all feedback to better the service.

 ## Mission